kvendrik/rust-wasm-starter/README.md

 ## What it does

 - Will listen on port `8080` and automatically open the page when you start the server
-- Automatically recompiles when files source files change
+- Automatically recompiles when source files change
 - Automatically reloads the page for you

 ## Customizing your dev experience